PKEuS/LCppC/readme.md

 ## Compiling

 Any modern C++ compiler should work.
-If your compiler has the C++11 features that are available in Visual Studio 2019 / GCC 10 then it will work.
+If your compiler has the C++11 features that are available in Visual Studio 2019 / Clang 8 / GCC 8 then it will work.

 To build the GUI, you need Qt.